dargaCode/task-timeline/README.md

 #### How would you test this?

 I practice TDD when I'm writing production code, so you can see several jest files which give examples of that.
-I specced out 40 tests for the SortedList, TaskScheduler, and some Utilities, 27 of which I fully implemented and 13 are TODO.

-As I continue working on this project, I'll add similar test coverage for all the React components I write.
-Those are only unit tests though, so we could eventually add some end-to-end integration tests in Selenium.
+I specced out 60, 54 of which are now implemented.
+In the interest of turning in this test I haven't created tests for my React components yet, but the tests for the logical classes are a good example of my style.

 # Detailed Development Notes